-Full funding (fees + maintenance) UKRI studentships are available to UK and Irish students who are accepted on to our MRes+PhD programme.
-Irish students are eligible for full studentships under the recent eligibility announcement by UKRI.
+Fully funded UKRI studentships (covering fees + maintenance) are available to all applicants who are accepted to the MRes+PhD.
 UK and Irish students are also considered for the University based funding sources mentioned below, in addition to UKRI funding.
-All individuals having permanent residence or settled status in the UK are expected to qualify for home level fees and will therefore be eligible for full studentships.
-Applicants with pre-settled status are expected to qualify for home level fees if they meet the UKRI residence criteria.
+Applicants with pre-settled status are expected to qualify for home level fees if they meet the relevant criteria.

 UKRI and University Based Funding

-Applicants must ensure that they submit their application by 7th Jan 2021 in order to be considered for University based funding.
+Applicants must ensure that they submit their application by 5th Jan 2023 in order to be considered for University based funding.
 Please note that the two NanoDTC internal review deadlines are before this date.

 Other Funding Sources